 The exterior of this London home resembles an 18th century Amsterdam merchant’s house.
-Its interior is in the Arts and Crafts tradition.
+The interior is of the Arts and Crafts movement.

-The room needed to honour the heritage of their house, and offer the owners a pocket of peace in the midst of frantic lives.
+The room needed to honour the heritage of the house, and offer a pocket of peace in the midst of frantic city life.

-The interior architecture of the house is remarkable.
-Our plan does as little as possible to interfere with it, but enough to accentuate its features: tall, deep windows and a high, beamed ceiling.
+The interior architecture of this house is exceptional and so we designed the kitchen to interfere with this as little as possible.
+We focused on accentuating the rooms features, with tall, deep windows and a high, beamed ceiling.

-In keeping with the influence at large in the house, a Dutch styled court cupboard flanks one wall which contains an integrated cook’s fridge.
+In keeping with the influence at large in this house, a Dutch styled court cupboard was designed to flank one wall, containing an integrated cook’s fridge.

-The background furniture and main work surface are plain and functional and do nothing to interfere with shape and mood of the room.
+The background furniture and main work surface are plain and functional, doing nothing to interfere with the shape and mood of the room.

-The antiqued zinc hood accentuates the ceiling height without interfering with the original beamed ceiling.
+The antiqued zinc hood accentuates the ceiling height without impeding with the original beamed ceiling.